 Sue Falsone Thoracic Spine – Thoracic Spine Mobility – Thoracic Spine Mobility Drills

 Sue Falsone is known among her peers as the go-to gal for T-spine knowledge, and in this lecture, The Thoracic Spine — The Missing Link to Core Stability, we learn how she got that reputation.
-First we get a brief guide to the spinal structure, and then she goes deeper with a education on how to use t-spine mobility and breathing to encourage core stability.
+First we get a brief guide to the spinal structure, and then she goes deeper with an education on how to use t-spine mobility and breathing to encourage core stability.
 Note: She references images from the pdf in her lecture, and you may want to have that handy the first time through.

-“It really sort of all ties together.
+“It really all ties together.
 When we look at the thoracic anatomy, it’s a kyphotic curve.
 When we’re born, obviously a baby is curled up into this little ball and has what’s called a primary curve.

 “The primary curve is our kyphosis.
 We know in the cervical spine we have lordosis—our thoracic spine is a kyphosis.
 Our lumbar spine goes down into lordosis and then our sacral area is more in a kyphosis.” ~Sue Falsone

 • Osteokinematics of the Spine & Ribs (4:00)

 • Associated Osteokinematics (12:15)